Don’t believe in COVID-19? Think climate change is a hoax? Right-wing politicians have a deal for you

 For now, the watchword must be caution.

 Still, disinformation on COVID-19 persists.
-While the campaign hasn’t been as organized or well-funded as climate change denial, it has had an influence, says Pennycook.
+While the campaign against action hasn’t been as organized or well-funded as climate change denial, it has had an influence, says Pennycook.

 “A study in mid-March showed there were 21 misconceptions around COVID-19,” he says.
 “One example would be that the flu is just as bad as the virus.”